 SM230 INTRODUCTION TO SPORT MANAGEMENT (4).
 The purpose of this class is to provide an overview of the sport industry that introduces the student to the basic fundamental knowledge and skill sets required of the sport manager to solve sport business problems.
 Focus will also be placed on understanding career options in the sport industry and preparing for employment.
 Identifies necessary competencies for Sport managers.

-SM233 SPORT FINANCE AND ECONOMICS (4).
-An analysis of financial and economic concepts applied to sport environments.
+SM233 SPORT FINANCE AND SALES (4).
+An analysis of financial, sales and economic concepts applied to sport environments.
 Sport enterprises will be viewed as economic systems which must respond to changes in supply, demand, and market trends.
 Fundraising for various constituencies will also be explored.
 Prerequisite: SM230.

 SM235 SPORT MARKETING AND COMMUNICATIONS (4).
 An introduction to the exciting field of sports marketing and communications and its role in society.
 The subject includes: marketing through sport sponsorships, endorsements, naming rights, licensing, sport media and communications, marketing communications and management, marketing of sports segmentation, distribution product decisions, pricing, promotion and emerging issues in sports marketing.
 Prerequisite: SM230.

 SM333 MORAL AND ETHICAL REASONING IN SPORT (2).
 This course will provide philosophic theory that has proven effective in the ethical and moral development of athletes.
 Strategies will be presented to aid the students in the development of a consistent value system based on justice, responsibility,and beneficence.
 Prerequisite: SM230.